Far-right mayors remove EU flags.

 - There is growing anti-EU sentiment in France.

-Politico EU, Der Spiegel, ZEIT Online, New
+Politico EU, Le Monde, Der Spiegel, ZEIT Online, tagesschau

-Le Monde, Le Monde, ZEIT Online, New
+Le Monde, RFI, tagesschau, New